RALPH S. ROBBINS, CFP©

 A CERTIFIED FINANCIAL PLANNING PRACTITIONER

-elder care and special needs planning
+elder care financial planning

 Medicare vs. Medicaid

 Medicare is an entitlement-based federal insurance program that pays for the medically necessary care of the aged or disabled.
 Medicaid, on the other hand, is a needs-based medical program funded jointly by the federal government and the respective state governments.
 Both federal and state laws, rules, and regulations apply when qualifying for and receiving Medicaid benefits.

 While Medicare pays for expenses incurred by physician care and hospital stays, it can also assist with payments for up to 100 days in a nursing home if the individual meets certain requirements.

 What Does Medicare Cover for Skilled Nursing Facilities?

 Important note: Medicare only pays for Skilled Nursing Care.
 Intermediate or Custodial care is not covered under any circumstances.
 Once the patient no longer qualifies for skilled care, Medicare stops paying even if the patient is still in a facility.